Solo travelers in Bologna: a complete guide

 During the rest of the year, the programming continues at Cinema Lumiere.

 Movies are selected by Cineteca di Bologna, usually one or two best new releases and a bunch of old classics.
-Still no dubbing allowed.
+Dubbing is not allowed.

 At Cantina Bentivoglio you find great live jazz music, as well as a good bowl of homemade tagliatelle al ragù.